mdsharifulhaque/techsaurus/README.md

 # L
-Lift and Shift
+###Lift and Shift
 The approach to migrate an application from its existing environment to the cloud environment without any substantial change.
+[More](#https://cloud.netapp.com/blog/what-is-a-lift-and-shift-cloud-migration)